ihmeuw/leaflet.tilelayer.glcolorscale/article/article.md

 Once a pixel's float value is decoded in the shader, it's pretty easy to [colorize it by applying a linear color scale](https://github.com/ihmeuw/leaflet.tilelayer.glcolorscale/blob/master/src/shaders/util/computeColor.glsl).
 GLSL even provides a built-in function, `mix`, to do the linear interpolation.
 So convenient!

+## Problem 2: Getting raw pixel data to the client

+Once I had a working prototype of the WebGL renderer, I turned my attention server-side to figure out how we would pass the floating-point pixel data to the client.
+The source of this data was our PostGIS database.
+PostGIS extends the popular [PostgreSQL](https://www.postgresql.org/) [RDBMS](https://en.wikipedia.org/wiki/Relational_database#RDBMS) with geospatial capabilities.
+It defines a `raster` type for pixel data, and there are a few different [output formats](https://postgis.net/docs/RT_reference.html#Raster_Outputs) available:
+- "Well-Known Binary" (WKB) - essentially the same binary representation PostGIS uses internally
+- GeoTIFF - geospatial extension of the common TIFF format
+- JPEG
+- PNG

+Of these choices, JPEG and PNG were unacceptable, because as implemented by PostGIS, they don't support floating-point pixels.
+JPEG is also a lossy format, and we didn't want to lose any data.
+GeoTIFF would work, because it's lossless and supports floating-point pixels, but the format is rather complicated, and I suspected it wouldn't be trivial to parse.
+Ultimately I opted for WKB, because its definition was simpler and I figured it would be faster for PostGIS to produce, because no format conversion would be needed.
+I couldn't find any existing tools for parsing this format, but the [definition](https://github.com/postgis/postgis/blob/svn-trunk/raster/doc/RFC2-WellKnownBinaryFormat) was pretty straightforward, so it wasn't too difficult to write my own [parser](https://github.com/ihmeuw/wkb-raster).

+With the floating-point pixel data extracted from PostGIS, I just needed a way to get it to the client.
+There were many possibilities for the interchange format, but I chose PNG, primarily because it seemed to be the most common format for raster data on map tile servers.
+Ordinarily, PNGs treat pixels as RGB or RGBA color channels, but I took inspiration from a common approach to creating [Digital Elevation Model (DEM)](https://en.wikipedia.org/wiki/Digital_elevation_model) tiles, whereby values that don't represent colors are encoded into the RGBA channels (or more abstractly the 32 bits) of each pixel.
+Our PNG tiles would be a bit different from DEM tiles, because we needed to encode 32-floats, whereas DEM PNGs typically encode 32-bit integers.
+Still, the basic idea is the same - using the 32 bits available for each pixel to encode some value that doesn't represent a color.
+One bonus to using PNG is that the format provides lossless compression.
+The compression scheme is designed for RGB(A), so it doesn't work as well for compressing floats, but it's still better than no compression.